-I'm Tanya Kovarsky, a mommy and general blogger, former mag hag, and now copywriter, editor, trainer and social media writer in Johannesburg.
+I'm Tanya Kovarsky, a mommy and general blogger, former mag hag, who now works in content, communication and PR in Johannesburg.
 Imperfect mom of Max.
 Comrades runner.
 Devotee of Hello Kitty, nail polish, Converse shoes and Apple.
 I also blog at Rattle and Mum.

 I’m pretty decisive when it comes to most things, but I’m battling once again with the choice of school for you.
 I remember getting my placenta knickers in a knot about it even when I was pregnant with you.
 I also wrote about our dilemmas on this blog here.